 Knock on their door

 The most effective way to build trust and establish a relationship with the homeowner is to knock on their door, right there and then.
-It is something most of your competition won’t do, and immediately gets you a leg up over all of the other people who are trying to market to them.
+It is something most of your competition won’t do, and immediately gets you a leg up over all of the other people who are trying to market to the seller.

 Leave Them a Note or Send Them Mail

 You can leave a post-it note or hand-written note taped to a visible place.

 “Hi, I want to buy your house, please call me at [Number], Thanks, [Name]”

 Or you can put them in your REI/kit CRM, and start them on a YellowLetter campaign.

 Keep a notebook of properties where you left notes, and keep track of them over time, revisiting the properties on a schedule, and leaving additional notes.

 As a partner to Driving for Dollars, you could try out the paid features of DealMachineApp,, (dealmachineapp.com) or the Driving for Dollars App., (www.drivingfordollarsapp.com)

 When you identify the property in the app by taking a picture or selecting from a map, and it will trace the address for property owner’s information, and, in the case of DealMachineApp, even mail a postcard to them on your behalf for a fee.